Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically without asking for your credentials.
 It will use a saved user token for authentication.

+However, if you leave your application running for more than 30 minutes it will ask again for your credentials for security reason.

 At anytime you can renew your user token using the command line argument **-r** when you restart your application.
 ```js
 $ node device.js -r